Backbase/variants/docs/APPCENTER.md

 ## Deploying to AppCenter

 Running the `variants setup` command generates fastlane files that can deploy your app to [AppCenter or other stores](https://github.com/Backbase/variants/blob/main/docs/STORE_DESTINATION.md).
 Deploying to AppCenter can be achieved solely by making changes to your `variants.yml` spec.
+It is assumed you have an AppCenter account and a project has already been created.

 ### Preparation

-1. Create an app on AppCenter, or open an existing one
+1. Create an app in your AppCenter project, or open an existing one
 1. Record the Owner name, this is in the URL after `orgs/` or `users/`
     1. For example https://<span></span>appcenter.ms/orgs/ **product-owner-org** /apps/variants-project
 1. Record the App name, this is int he URL after `apps/`